Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 ## Introduction

+[Prefect](https://www.prefect.io/) is a workflow management system that is widely adopted in the data science industry.
+It can be used in place of Covalent, if preferred.

 ## Pre-Requisites

 Make sure you completed the ["Prefect Setup"](../../install/alt_workflows/prefect.md) section of the documentation.
 Additionally, you should learn about the main Prefect concepts of a [`Flow`](https://docs.prefect.io/concepts/flows/) and a [`Task`](https://docs.prefect.io/concepts/tasks/), as described in the [Prefect Tutorial](https://docs.prefect.io/tutorial/).